ctsit/nipype-pbs-workflows/README.md

 ## nipype-workflows

-This repository consists of neuroimaging workflows writtten in nipype with a focus on the Portable Batch System (PBS) job scheduler.
+This repository consists of neuroimaging workflows written in nipype with a focus on the Portable Batch System (PBS) job scheduler.
 It provides tools and documentation for BMC users using the services of UF's Researchcomputing (RC) group.

 ### Installation